christiantld/learn-devcontainer/README.md

 2. Open the project in VS Code.
 3. If the Dev Container extension did not suggest to reopen the project in a container, press `F1` and type and select `Dev Containers: Reopen in Container`.
 4. The container will be built and the project will be opened in the container. he first time you open the project, the dependencies will be installed.
 This may take a while.
-5. After the container is ready, a post start command will run `docker compose up -d` and the application will be available at [http://localhost:5173](http://localhost:5173).
+5. After the container is ready, you can start the development server by running `npm run dev` in the terminal.
+The application will be available at [http://localhost:5173](http://localhost:5173).
 6. You can now edit the project files in VS Code and the application will be reloaded automatically.
+7. To stop the application, press `F1` and type and select `Docker Compose: Down` or run `docker compose down` in the terminal.